Fall course offerings fit into five types.

 - Late registration requests must obtain approval from both the instructor and the Academic Dean once the section begins.

 - Please note that some requests may be denied after obtaining approvals from the instructor and/or the Academic Dean due to seat availability, registration holds, or prerequisite errors.
-Students will be notified either in person or via LCC email if a request is denied.

 If you are unfamiliar with your LCC student e-mail account, visit the Student Email Assistance page for a step-by-step guide to getting started.